 Japan is a country with many unwritten rules.
 You’re a foreigner so you aren’t expected to know all of them, but it would be good to familiarize yourself with the basics.
 Check out this great overview on Japanese etiquette for travelers.

 I’m not an expert on Shirakawago but I hope you find this post useful.
 I’m only sharing the things I learned from our trips.
 If you have any suggestions, then please feel free to leave them in the comments section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for reading and I hope you see snow in Shirakawago!

-These are some of the things I brought with me to Japan.
-For a full list of gear, you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+These are some of the things we brought with us to Shirakawa-go.
+For more of our gear, have a look inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)